DepFCD/DepFCD/README.md

 # Threats

 First, our DepFCD employs the ENRE for entity and dependency extraction.
 It supports extracting possible dependencies caused by dynamic features, which other tools failed to identify.
 Second, the accuracy of Entity Ownership Identification and Intrusive Operation Identification of our DepFCD would impact the study of RQ1 and RQ2.
 To reduce threats, we combined the git blame command and advanced RefactoringMiner for an accurate analysis of commit history. git blame traces code modifications and RefactoringMiner identifies refactoring operations involved in modifications.
-RefactoringMiner has been widely adopted in diverse work.
+The RefactoringMiner has been widely adopted in diverse work.

 Our RQ3 employed the Restriction Level Labeling of DepFCD to assign the non-SDK restriction levels documented in “hiddenapi.csv” into the corresponding entities.
 To mitigate possible threats, we fetched and compiled the entire huge-scale project repositories to generate accurate “hiddenapi.csv” files.

 Our RQ4 conducted a manual study on the code conflicts on the dependency facade.
 To mitigate the possible subjectivity, the two authors of this work independently analyzed the conflict cases and reached consistent results.
 Moreover, we reported the results on IndustrialX to its developers.
 They confirmed our observations on these cases, as discussed in Section V. We will analyze more conflict cases.